this blog is for testing fediverse integration from WordPress.com, but soon I can actually just use it!

 A little over a year ago I wrote a post called Why I Stayed.
 I stared down a six month buyout and just kept working on ActivityPub for WordPress.
 But I did want out, I just didn’t know what to do, yet.
 And funny enough, it was nearly six months later that I was caught up in the layoffs, possibly one of the most long-serving employees in that cohort.
 Let’s just say that my severance was quite a bit better than the earlier buyout, for which I am very, very grateful.

-Because I immediately knew that I was done in software.
-Had been for some time, as my uneven performance no doubt showed.
+Because I immediately knew that I needed a break from software.
+Had for some time, as my uneven performance no doubt showed.
 I have been on an inner healing journey these last few years, and the better I got, the less I liked the life of somebody working out of an empty house, communing only with avatars and computers most of the day.
 I wanted to be around people.
 I wanted to do things with my hands.
 If possible, I’d like to be around my kids and my wife more.

 In a case of eerie timing, my wife exited her business partnership of nearly equal duration to my a8c tenure a mere five days prior to my layoff.
 Also a nice buyout.
 And we made a very tidy sum selling the cabin we bought with the stock options1 in my a8c comp package.
 So we have a very nice nest egg for whatever comes next.